acekreations/phpssg/readme.md

 ## Usage

+All files should be within the `/src` directory.
+Build files will be outputed in the `/build` directory.

 ## Ignore

 Including an underscore at the beginning of a file will ignore the file during build and will not output the file.
 It does not stop another php file from using `include() or require()` it.